-The position of prepetition lenders is further strengthened by their informational advantage relative to new lenders,5 and by the opportunity to roll up part of their existing loans into a DIP loan such that their existing claim acquires the same super-priority status as the DIP loan.
+The position of prepetition lenders is further strengthened by their informational advantage relative to new lenders (Ayotte and Skeel, 2006; Schenone, 2010; Bharath et al., 2011; Hasan et al., 2019), and by the opportunity to roll up part of their existing loans into a DIP loan such that their existing claim acquires the same super-priority status as the DIP loan.
 In addition, prepetition secured lenders often package DIP loans with a RSA, which is critical to ensuring an expedited and smooth reorganization in bankruptcy.